 Due to the Inter-Sample phenomenon making sure that a track doesn't exceed the 0 dB FS is not enough to prevent it from distorting.
-Some other peaks and consequent audible distortion can be generated by the D/A conversion process or some digital format conversion (E.G., exporting in M4A-AAC).
-These peaks are not readable by a typical Peak Meter as they don't happen while we are mixing or mastering, but when converting the file.
-A True Peak Meter might become handy as, in some way, it can predict what will happen to the audio when conversion.
+Some other peaks and consequent audible distortion can be generated by the D/A conversion process.
+These peaks are not readable by a typical Peak Meter as they don't happen while we are mixing or mastering, but when playbacking the file.
+A True Peak Meter might become handy as, in some way, it can predict what will happen to the audio when converted.

 RMS stands for Root Mean Square.
 The RMS doesn't react as fast as a Peak Meter, and it represents the average of the total volume of a sound.
 It's used for the statistical measurement of the overall volume.
 This kind of dB gives us (as we said) some info about the volume of a track even though nowadays (especially in mastering), we talk more about the perceived loudness and the LUFS.
 RMS anyways is still a good representation of the volume of a track, and it can be helpful when mixing.

-It's not a dB, but since I mentioned it before and it's related to metering, I would like to say a few words about the LUFS.
 LUFS stands for Loudness Units relative to Full Scale.
-It's been introduced primarily from the broadcasting industry to level and normalize the perceived volume of different shows and adverts.
-The music industry followed up, and now many streaming services (such as Spotify, Apple Music, YouTube, etc.) use this method to make the perceived loudness of the playback consistency.
-In mastering, we use the LUFS meter to optimize the music according to the streaming platforms' standards.
+It has been introduced primarily by the broadcasting industry to level and normalize the perceived loudness of different shows and adverts over time.
+The music industry followed up, and now many streaming services (such as Spotify, Apple Music, YouTube, etc.) use this method to make the perceived loudness consistent during the playback.

 dB VU :

 With the dB VU, we have to introduce another kind of scale; in fact, a VU Meter scale goes from -20 to +3 (sometimes to +5 depending on the manufacturer).
-We can find a VU meter mostly on analogue gears or digital emulation of analogue gears.
+We can find a VU meter mostly on analog gears or digital emulation of analog gears.
 In this scale, the 0VU doesn't indicate the maximum level (like in the FS scale) but shows the sweet spot of the gear itself.
 VU stands for Volume Unit, and it measures the volume level of a sound.
 Its needle reacts with 300ms of integration time, so it has a slow response ignoring the signal peaks.
-VU meters work similarly to the human being eras and are very helpful when mixing with analogue gears (or analogue emulations) to keep a consistent gain staging.
+VU meters work similarly to the human being eras and are very helpful when mixing with analog gears (or analog emulations) to keep a consistent gain staging.